![]() |

 (ii) market share, and

-or services pursuant to relationships (contractual or otherwise)
+services pursuant to relationships (contractual or otherwise) in

 intangible" includes deposit base and similar items.

-The term "supplier-based intangible" means any value resulting from future
+The term "supplier based intangible" means any value resulting

-acquisitions of goods or services pursuant to relationships (contractual
+from future acquisitions of goods or services pursuant to

 Any interest--